joaoamr/pyHttpActionHandler/README.md

 ## Hypertext response:

-Anything outside the structure mentioned in (1) is sent to client as response.
-To bind a variable to its section is necessary to use
+Anything outside the structure mentioned that embeds Python codes is sent to client as response.
+To bind a variable to its section it is necessary to use .py(varname).
-.py(varname).
 For instance:

 ```
 <.py